cvzero89/googlecal-slack/README.md

 It supports showing event titles, description and a link to the calendar event.

 Follow the steps from: https://developers.google.com/calendar/api/quickstart/python making sure to activate the Google Calendar API and that you will need to publish the app for Google to trust it.
+The JSON file to download is for the OAuth 2.0.

-Move `credentials.json` to the script folder.
+Move `calendarcredentials.json` to the script folder.

 First runs looks like: